linkml/linkml/docs/faq/modeling.md

    * my_schema:MyClass
    * my_schema:my_slot

-Note in the RDF/OWL representation, seperate `rdfs:label` triples will be generated retaining the original human-friendly name.
+Note in the RDF/OWL representation, separate `rdfs:label` triples will be generated retaining the original human-friendly name.

 This has the advantage of keeping human-friendly nomenclature in the appropriate places without specifying redundant computer names and human names